Police have defended their investigation into the unlawful breakup of Wellington party, saying "there was no coverup".

 "Our belief is the police acted in good faith in terms of entering the property."

-He said a previous police investigation, which took three years and largely cleared the officers of wrongdoing, had been poorly resourced but rejected the report's suggestion that it was not conducted in a "unbiased" way.
+A previous police investigation, which took three years and largely cleared the officers of wrongdoing, had been poorly resourced but rejected the IPCA report's suggestion that it was not conducted in a "unbiased" way.

-A police internal review - released in December last year, more than three years after the incident - found no fault on the part of the officers.
+But a police internal review - released in December last year more than three years after the incident - found no fault on the part of the officers.

 Eleven complaints were made to police after several young people also said they were struck with batons when the squad of 20 police officers closed down the party.

-Authority chair Judge Sir David Carruthers said the police's failure to conduct a robust, thorough and timely investigation was "unjustified, unreasonable and unfair".
+Authority chairman Judge Sir David Carruthers said the police's failure to conduct a robust, thorough and timely investigation was "unjustified, unreasonable and unfair".

 "Not only have the complainants waited over three years for an outcome, the officers involved have also had this matter outstanding for the same amount of time ... such a delay is inexcusable."

 Police had acted unlawfully in entering the property without permission and public order policing needed to be looked at urgently as a result, he said.